-Longer, harder, more complex, louder, softer, and everything in between.
-The album "The Elegy of Lilith."
-Once again to be released on the world's leading digital retailers, this behemoth of an album not only features the same ingredients as "Sovereign Heresy", but also adds piano, a full orchestra, and even angrier vocals to the unholy mix.
-Fast as Lucifer's whip, heavy as sulphurous steel, beastly as a rabid wolf, and more infectuous than the bubonic plague, this is melodic symphonic blackened death metal at its best.
+It is here: Lucifer's Cold Embrace's first full-length album "The Elegy of Lilith".
+Released the 30th of November 2018 on the world's leading digital retailers, this behemoth of an album not only features the same ingredients as "Sovereign Heresy", but also adds piano, a full orchestra, and even angrier vocals to the unholy mix.
+It is Longer, harder, more complex, louder, softer, and everything in between.
+Fast as Lucifer's whip, heavy as sulphurous steel, beastly as a rabid wolf, and more infectuous than the bubonic plague: this is The Elegy of Lilith.

 A brand new evil was unleashed unto the world on the 18th of November 2016: the debut EP "Sovereign Heresy".
 Released on the world's leading digital retailers, the five brand new songs are a blend of brutalizing double bass, grinding vocals, apocalyptic strings and ominous choirs that was forged to be ferociously brutal while hauntingly beautiful and dig itself into the listener's skull like an icicle.

 - "...“The Elegy of Lilith” is a killer album with great atmosphere and ditto aggressiveness..." "...impressive work!"
 "8.2/10" - metal-exposure.com

 - "...The Elegy Of Lilith offers a nice palette of varying tones..." "...with each subsequent spin I notice new things and find a deeper experience..."
 "8/10" - MetalTrenches.com